Laptop & Tech Protection

 What is it

 Three design elements impact laptop safety.
 Internal sleeves sit inside the main compartment, often sharing space with other gear.
 External laptop compartments are accessed separately (usually rear or side-zip), keeping the laptop isolated.
 False bottoms are a critical safety feature: the laptop sleeve is suspended 1–2 inches above the bag's actual bottom, leaving an air buffer that absorbs impact when the bag is set down or dropped.
-Most casual buyers don't know to look for this — and most cheap bags don't have it.
+Most casual buyers don't know to look for this.
+Most cheap bags don't have it.

 Why it matters